 While we strive to care for our communities each day, we recognize that we cannot address all needs effectively or independently.
 For example, we simply will not have enough resources to solve to the housing crisis in the Portland Metro area.
 However, by selecting specific strategies such as navigation to housing services and working with other foundations and health systems to collaboratively fund supportive services, we believe we can make an impact.
-In addition, there are two new elements to mental health/wellbeing & substance use disorders on the CHNA this cycle: social isolation and youth prevention.
+In addition, there are two new elements to mental health/well-being & substance use disorders on the CHNA this cycle: social isolation and youth prevention.
 We will dedicate time to explore and build strategies to address these crucial needs in the first year of this CHIP cycle.

-However, we are confident that these needs will be addressed by others in the community.
+However, due to the strength of the partnerships in our community we believe these needs will be addressed in other ways.
 For instance, our partnership with Meals on Wheels People in the Portland metro area not only offers healthy meals to address food insecurity, but also an avenue for seniors experiencing social isolation to connect with one another.

-PPMC will continue to collaborate with local organizations that address aforementioned community needs to coordinate care and referrals to address these unmet needs.
+PSVMC will continue to collaborate with local organizations that address the aforementioned community needs to coordinate care and referrals to address these unmet needs.
 We strongly believe that together we can better address the needs of our communities by leveraging our collective strengths.